Murder of Breanna Schneller: Murder

 On May 2, 2009, Schneller was in her apartment living with Sebastian and Hugo Ramirez on 12th Avenue in Wausau.
 At around 10 AM both had to head to work at El Tequila.
-A while later, Hugo came back from break and discovered her body in a pool of blood.
-Ramirez, being so in shock, went to a neighbor's apartment and told them to call the police.
-Detectives arrived and believed she had laid there for some time.
+Later, Hugo came back from break and discovered her body in a pool of blood.
+Ramirez went to a neighbor's apartment and told them to call the police.
+Detectives arrived and believed she had lain there for some time.

-Investigators found bloody knives in the bathroom and a household iron that was used to beat her, they also found a shoe print similar to what Raul Ponce-Rocha was wearing that day.
+Investigators found bloody knives in the bathroom and a household iron that was used to beat her.
+They also found a shoe print similar to what Raul Ponce-Rocha was wearing that day.

 According to coroners, she was brutally beaten and stabbed multiple times in the chest, neck, and wrist.

-When Police interviewed Ponce-Rocha, he said he saw her texting on the day of the attack.
-The police, realizing her phone was missing, and the DCI (Department of Criminal Investigation), used GPS equipment to retrieve the phone, which was discovered inside a bag that was thrown behind the restaurant where Ponce-Rocha worked.
+When police interviewed Ponce-Rocha, he said he saw her texting on the day of the attack.
+The police, realizing her phone was missing, and the Department of Criminal Investigation used GPS equipment to retrieve the phone, which was discovered inside a bag behind the restaurant where Ponce-Rocha worked.
 They also discovered two pairs of underwear and two mismatched gloves with blood on them.

-Ponce-Rocha was called in for questioning, stating that he had nothing to do with the attack and that he was grabbing his co-worker Sanchez-Ramos.
+Ponce-Rocha was called in for questioning, and stated that he had nothing to do with the attack and that he was grabbing his co-worker Sanchez-Ramos.

 Surveillance video showed Ponce-Rocha leaving around 10:19 AM, and not returning until 10:53.

-They arrested him for first-degree intentional homicide after finding his DNA on the murder weapon.
+Police arrested him for first-degree intentional homicide after finding his DNA on the murder weapon.

 Aftermath

 After the trials, Craig Schneller stated "Everybody that was on this case has family and they have kids, and so it became a personal issue for a lot of them."
-Since then he has become a public speaker with the help of "Breanna Smile Foundation" and carries Breanna's last Father's Day card with him.
+Since then he has become a public speaker with the help of the Breanna Smile Foundation and carries Breanna's last Father's Day card with him.
 Craig has since moved out of the Wausau area.

 Raul Ponce-Rocha was found guilty of the murder and is currently serving life in prison.